 According to a report shared in June 2016, there are 2.2 million apps available in the Android app store, while the Apple app store houses 2 million applications for its users.
-Our discussion today isn’t this; instead, it is the rate of retention which follows.
-As of March 2016, 27% Android and 23% iOS users, used the application only once and then abandoned it.
+Our discussion today isn’t this; instead, it is the rate of retention that follows.
+As of March 2016, 27% of Android and 23% of iOS users, used the application only once and then abandoned it.

 I do agree with what Mark Twain once said, ‘The secret to getting ahead is getting started’.

 Here when he said ‘getting started’, he definitely would have intentions to mean, ‘starting with utmost perfection and precautions’.

 For a user, the journey of your application begins the day you launch it in the app store.
 However, it’s you, who acknowledged the entire efforts it took to bring the application to this stage.

 I’m sure there’s no way anyone would ever compromise with those efforts at any point; but there’s something that at a certain point you fail to notice somehow, consequently joining the others in application retention rate.

 Pre-launch is a vital duration for Android app development, it is important to be cautious with everything you do.
 Here are 8 pre-launch mobile app development pitfalls, which you need to avoid, for transforming your mobile application into a ‘successful mobile application’.
 Let’s have a look at them:

 With all respect to the ‘parent and child’ relation you share with your application, I would say, ‘Your app’s launch won’t be the last interaction’.
 I have seen a few developers, adding ‘n’ a number of features, presuming this to make their application successful.

 You are going to have the right to add features to it in the coming days, so please do not serve everything to your users at once just to end up irritating them.